mvolkmann/blog/src/neovim.md

 alias vim="nvim"
 ```

-### Upgrading Neovim
+### Updating Neovim

-To upgrade Neovim after it has been installed, enter `brew upgrade neovim`.
+To update Neovim after it has been installed, enter `brew upgrade neovim`.

 ### Configuring Neovim